rmcelreath/rethinking/ERRATA.md

 page 354: in the first paragraph, after the code block, there's a typo in name of a society, "Tap" should be "Yap".

+page 435: At the end of the second paragraph: "change in expectation when an indictor (or dummy, page 154) variable", "indictor" should be "indicator"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".